cyd01/basicweb/README.md

 - force status code responses
 - light dynamic scripts managment
 - easy configuration with command-line parameters
+- simple echo server (send the request content into a JSON structure)

 ## How to get it